erg55/Simon-lab-workshop/homework/README.md

 Shell commands

 We are going to use various shell commands to manipulate two text files that correspond to the word counts of the Origin of Species and all the lyrics Fall Out Boy's From Under the Cork Tree.
-This should allow use to answer various questions!
+This should allow us to answer various bizarre questions!

 Use **wget** to download the files